-Projected - The projected petroleum producer price index decline of 25.1 percent through August 2020 will result in a projected decline of 5 percent in the PBT tax rates on January 1, 2021.
+(2) Projected - The projected petroleum producer price index increase of 20.8 percent through August 2021 will result in a projected increase of 5 percent in the PBT tax rates on January 1, 2022.

 Tax Base.
 Generally, transactions that are excluded from the basic PBT base are also excluded from the supplemental tax base.
 Exclusions include sales for export from the State, sales of fuel oil for residential heating purposes and manufacturing use, and sales to government entities when such entities buy petroleum for their own use.
 Sales of kerosene (other than kero-jet fuel) and liquefied petroleum gas and sales of residual fuel oil used as bunker fuel also are exempted.
 Beginning January 1, 2002, all electric utilities that use petroleum to generate electricity have been allowed to apply commercial gallonage rates under deregulation.